WallabyDesigns/gitmanager/README.md

 - **Dependency operations:** Run composer/npm actions with per-run logs and issue visibility.
 - **Per-project `.env` editor:** Edit each project's environment file directly from the UI without server access.
 - **FTP deploy targets:** Configure FTP accounts and deploy projects into managed FTP workspaces — useful for hosts that only expose FTP.
+- **Workflow automations:** Configure rule-based notifications and webhooks for deploy and audit events.

 ### Security & Auditing
 - **Security insights:** Review Dependabot and audit findings in one place, including remediation workflows.